-Odd Considerations when Shopping for Makeup
+Odd Considerations When Shopping for Makeup

-One of my guilty pleasures as of late is watching videos of beauty gurus on Youtube.
-I love learning the newest lipstick combinations and watching tutorials on glam makeup, or everyday glowy makeup, even through my own attempts at following the tutorials usually end in total disaster.
+One of my guilty pleasures as of late is watching videos of beauty gurus on YouTube.
+I love learning the newest lipstick combinations and watching tutorials on glam makeup, or everyday glowy makeup, even though my own attempts at following the tutorials usually end in total disaster.
 I find it so calm and interesting to watch talented folks share their knowledge on beauty and skin products, and I often find myself wanting to try out the recommended care products because they often look so amazing on the models!

 Unfortunately, due to chronic migraine, I also absolutely dread going to beauty supply and makeup stores.
 Not only do they usually tend to absolutely send me into whiplash upon entering from the thousands of scented products lining the shelves, they also tend to be extraordinarily, painfully bright, and loud.
 As well, I am not an online shopper.
 I feel too much anxiety ordering products online, especially beauty products because they so often look different online than they do on me, and I like to try things out before I commit to them.